DreymaR/BigBagKbdTrixPKL/Source/README.md

 * A single layout entry of VK or -1 will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).

 **OTHER/NOTES**
 * There was a problem with DKs getting stuck after a special entry.
 Seems this was always the case?!
-A call to pkl_Send(0) somehow prevents it...
+A call to pkl_CheckForDKs( 0 ) somehow prevents it...

 **PKL[eD] VERSION HISTORY**
 * PKL[eD] v0.4.0: Transition to AHK v1.1